dcrapis/oceandao-wiki/Grant-Proposal-Template.md

 Grant Deliverables: (Provide us with a list of deliverables for the funding provided)

-Funding Requested: (Amount of OCEAN your team is requesting - Round 7 Max @ 32,000)
+Funding Requested: (Amount of USD your team is requesting - Round 8 Max @ 17,600)

 If your proposal is voted to receive a OceanDAO Grant, how would the proposal contribute a value greater than the grant amount back to the Ocean Ecosystem (best expressed as “[Expected ROI](On-ROI)”)?